 A Link to a PDF document with a detailed programme and URL Links to Resources will be added here once candidates have been selected.

 You are required to install a number of software programs onto your computer before the CODATA-RDA School of Research Data Science - South Africa (online) starts.
 We may add to this list but as a minimum requirement these should be installed before the School starts.
+An installation party will take place on 3-5 May 2023.
+Please make sure to download and install all the software in that week so we can assist should you run into any problems.
 Instructions are provided below the table.
 We have given instructions (for Linux, Mac and Windows operating systems) for the following software:

 4 Web browsers